jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 When all groups have finished:
 - Power off all equipment
 - Store cameras, lenses, lights, and audio gear **properly in their bags**
+  > Use the provided spreadsheet to place each piece of recording equipment in the correct bag, matching the equipment number.
 - Leave equipment at the station for the instructor to collect

 ⚠️ *Handle all equipment with care, especially lighting gear.